 Human Rights Cabinet Agency

 Another council-referred initiative would make the Department for Human Rights and Community Partnerships into a cabinet agency.
-This would make the executive director of the department a member of the mayor's cabinet, allowing them to help create general administrative policies for the city.
-The city council gave final approval to the initiative on July 8, officially adding it to the November ballot.
+This would make the executive director of the department a member of the mayor's cabinet, allowing that position to help create general administrative policies for the city.

 The department was created in 1947 by then-Mayor J. Quigg Newton to assess race relations in Denver, according to Councilmember Jamie Torres.
 "That was coming off of a mayoral administration where the mayor was a KKK member," Torres said while presenting the proposal on June 4.
 "This marked, for the city of Denver, a turn for really focusing and centering human rights and civil rights."

-As a cabinet agency, the department would be given funding stability and symbolize Denver's "dedication to human rights and the well-being of its diverse communities," she said.
+As a cabinet agency, the department would be given funding stability and symbolize Denver's "dedication to human rights and the well-being of its diverse communities," Torres added.
 The agency's responsibilities would include addressing human-rights issues involving underserved and historically marginalized populations, training city employees on issues facing those populations, and helping community groups access city services and communicate with the city.

 Ballpark Improvement District